Ezrnest/Ancono/README.md

    included.

    Matrix class and vector class are provided with full functionality.
-There are all kinds of methods related to matrix, such as `det`, `rank`, computing solution space, characteristic polynomial, QR decomposition, lambda-matrix and so on.
+There are all kinds of methods related to matrix, such as determination, rank, solution space, characteristic polynomial, QR decomposition, lambda-matrix and so on.

    See examples <a href="#linearAlg">here</a>.